1. Concepts

 -

-If prefetchRecord has conflicting credentials, then set navigationParams to null.
+If prefetchRecord’s had conflicting credentials is true, then set navigationParams to null.

 This means that if any cross-partition origin along the redirect chain had credentials (and did not override this behavior using `Supports-Loading-Mode